At a Glance - Switching Coordinates

-You've enjoyed your slice of pie, and you've even gone back for seconds while nobody was watching.
-You need to pack the rest into a box and take it with you to share.
-You can only find square-shaped boxes, how do you know you the last 2/3 of the pie is going to fit into a box?
+We've really enjoyed our slice of pie, and we've even gone back for seconds while nobody was watching.
+We need to pack the rest into a box and take it with us to share, though.
+We can only find square-shaped boxes, so how do we know if the last 2⁄3 of the pie is going to fit into a box?

 We'll start with points in the first quadrant.
 Any point in the first quadrant can be described by rectangular coordinates

 (x, y) where x, y ≥ 0 or by polar coordinates

 (r, θ) where r ≥ 0 and

 To translate between coordinate systems, draw a right triangle whose hypotenuse connects the origin and the point.
 One leg of the triangle should be on the x-axis.